axibase/atsd-statsd-backend/README.md

 Patterns enable the conversion of native StatsD metric names into ATSD entity/metric/tags.

-If a metric name matches regexp pattern, it will be parsed according to `atsd_pattern`.
+If a metric name matches regexp `pattern`, it will be parsed according to `atsd_pattern`.

 *NOTE: every \ in pattern must be duplicated.*